randyrossi/bmc64/README.md

 Use F12 to bring up the menu and ESC/RUNSTOP to exit.

-If you use a real commodore keyboard, you can use Commodore Key + F7 in place of F12 (This key combination is configurable).
+If you use a real commodore keyboard (either Keyrah or GPIO via PCB), you can use Commodore Key + F7 in place of F12 (This key combination is configurable).
 You can also use gamepads with buttons configured for the menu.
 Gamepads that have had a button configured to bring up the menu don't have to be assigned to a port to do that.
 So even if you have DB9 joysticks wired, you should still be able to plug in a wired/wireless usb gamepad to trigger the menu if you want.

 For the Keyrah, if you find your '=' key doesn't work.
 Try switching the keyboard type to 'UK'.
 You must save and restart for this to take effect.

+## Plus/4 Keyboard Notes

+If you use a real C64 keyboard via GPIO Config #2, please be aware that BMPLUS4 will use a positional mapping that will match the C16 layout.
+So the labels of the keys you press will not always match what the emulator gets.
+For example, the four separate cursor keys are located where the +, -, pound and CLR keys are on the C64.
+A real C16 or Plus/4 keyboard is not supported using GPIO.
+How the provided USB mapping works (or doesn't) with a real C16 keyboard and Keyrah is not known.

+## C128 Keyboard Notes

-(F11 is the 40/80 Column Key for C128)
+F11 is the 40/80 Column Key for C128

 # Gamepad config